Macronius/games-info-updater/NOTES.md

     applyMiddleware - checks on every action that is being dispatched, and adds something between (in this case, thunk is the middleware)

     compose - single-argument functions from right to left.
 The rightmost function can take multiple arguments as it provides the signature for the resulting composite (basically combine multiple arguments)

+    useSelector - get things back from the store (from the state)